bigchaindb/bigchaindb/README.md

 # BigchainDB Server

 BigchainDB is the blockchain database.
-This repository if for _BigchainDB Server_.
+This repository is for _BigchainDB Server_.

 ## The Basics